What Does it Take to Be a Baker?

 - Bagel Maker

 There were about 191,000 jobs for Baker in 2016 (in the United States).
 New jobs are being produced at a rate of 7.6% which is above the national average.
 The Bureau of Labor Statistics predicts 14,600 new jobs for Baker by 2026.
-The BLS estimates 29,100 yearly job openings in this field.
+There will be an estimated 29,100 positions for Baker per year.

 The states with the most job growth for Baker are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Delaware, Ohio, or Maine.
 These states have the worst job growth for this type of profession.